visum/next-renderToHTML-test/README.md

 - Run `npm run dev` to start the server.
 - Navigate to `http://localhost:3000/`
-- See in the console that the rendered data is `null`, the response was sent, and a `finish` event handler on the `req` is triggered even though we commented out the lines that send the response.
+- See in the console that the rendered data is `null`, the headers were sent, and a `finish` event handler on the `req` is triggered even though we commented out the lines that send the response.

 From
 `packages/next/next-server/server/text-server.ts` `renderToHTMLWithComponents()`